We are affiliated with https://allstarseniorbenefits.com

 Quadriplegia occurs when the neck area of the spinal cord is injured.
 The severity of the injury and the place it occurred at determining the amount of function a person will maintain.
 A major spinal cord injury may interfere with breathing as well as with moving the limbs.
 A patient with complete quadriplegia has no ability to move any part of the body below the neck; some people do not even have the ability to move the neck.

 Sometimes people with quadriplegia can move their arms but have no control over their hand movements.
-They cannot grasp things or make other motions which would allow them a little independence.
+They cannot grasp things or make other motions that would allow them a little independence.
 New treatment options have been able to help some of these patients regain hand function.

 Complications of Quadriplegia